ignaciofuentes/ignaciofuentes.github.io/_posts/2014-01-20-zumo-kendo.markdown

 One caveat with this approach, though, is that the paging will be done client-side.
 This means that all data will be loaded on one HTTP request, which might not be ideal.

-In order to add [server side paging](https://www.windowsazure.com/en-us/documentation/articles/mobile-services-html-add-paging-data/) we will have to use the take and skip methods on our [MobileServiceTable](http://msdn.microsoft.com/en-us/library/windowsazure/jj554210.aspx) to pass the page and pageSize to the server so that it can just send the limited result-set back down to the client.
+In order to add [server side paging](https://www.windowsazure.com/en-us/documentation/articles/mobile-services-html-add-paging-data/) we will have to use the take and skip methods on our [MobileServiceTable](http://msdn.microsoft.com/en-us/library/windowsazure/jj554210.aspx) to pass the page and pageSize to the server so that it can respond with the limited result-set that we are looking for.

 ```javascript